A topic from the subject of Analysis in Chemistry.

 Conclusion

 Bioinorganic chemistry provides a fundamental understanding of the role of metal ions in biological systems.
 It contributes to advances in medicine, biotechnology, and environmental science.
-Future research in this area will further elucidate the mechanisms and applications of metal ions in living organisms.
+Future research in this area will further elucidate the complex mechanisms and diverse applications of metal ions in living organisms.

 Bio-Inorganic Chemistry and Its Role in Metabolism